seL4/sel4-tutorials/tutorials/untyped/untyped.md

 </details>

-On success, 'Failed to bind notification' should be output.
+On success, the output will be "Failed to bind notification."

 ### Create a notification object